-Is a visa required for travel to Europe in 2021?
+Is a Visa Required for Travel to Europe Right Now?

 No. After you apply for the first time, your travel authorization is valid for three years, or until your passport expires.
 The ETIAS is valid for short-term stays up to 90 days for both leisure and business travelers, so you can re-enter Europe multiple times within that three-year period without a renewal providing your visit doesn’t exceed 90 days within a 180-day period.
 If you plan to study or work in Europe, you need to apply for a proper visa.

 The new travel authorization applies to people who travel to any member country of Europe’s Schengen Zone (an area comprising 26 European states that officially abolished all passport and all other types of border control at their mutual borders in 1985) Currently, this zone includes 22 countries that are also members of the EU, four non-EU countries, plus three European micro-states.
-What this means is that as of January 2021, you need to register to enter:
+What this means is that you will need to register to enter: